 Key Audit Matter How the matter was addressed in the audit Allowance for expected credit losses on loans and advances to customers IFRS 9 introduced a forward-looking Expected Credit Loss (ECL) model.
 The ECL model is to reflect the general pattern of deterioration or improvement in the credit quality of financial instruments.
 The amount of ECL's recognized as a loss allowance or provision depends on the extent of credit deterioration since the initial recognition.
 The recognition of impairment could be done on a 12-month expected credit losses or Lifetime expected credit losses.
-Impairment computations under IFRS 9 therefore involves the use of models that take into account: • The probability-weighted outcome. • Reasonable and supportable information that is available without undue cost or Loan loss provision is a key area of judgement for management.
-Significant judgements in the determination of the Bank's Expected Credit Loss includes: • Use of assumptions in determining ECL modelling parameters. • Portfolio segmentation for ECL computation • Determination of a significant increase credit risk and • Determination of associations between macroeconomic scenarios.
+Impairment computations under IFRS 9 therefore involves the use of models that take into account: ► The probability-weighted outcome. ► Reasonable and supportable information that is available without undue cost.
+Significant judgements in the determination of the Bank's Expected Credit Loss include: ► Use of assumptions in determining various ECL modelling parameters including probability of default and loss given default. ► Determination of a significant increase credit risk and ► Determination of associations between macroeconomic scenarios.
 The use of different models and assumptions can significantly affect the level of allowance for expected credit losses on loans and advances to customers.
-Due to the significance of such loans which account for about 60% of total assets of the bank, and the significant use of judgements, the assessment of the allowance for expected credit losses is a key audit matter.
-A total amount of GH¢9,699,000 has been recorded in the statement of profit or loss and other comprehensive income for the year as a credit loss.
-The total impairment provision held as at 31 December 2020 in accordance with IFRS 9 impairment rules was GH¢406,376,000.
-Further disclosures relating to these amounts and the Bank's accounting policies regarding estimating these ECLs have been disclosed in note 5.4 and note 21 respectively of these financial statements.
-We have obtained an understanding of the Bank's implementation process of IFRS 9, including understanding of the changes to the Bank's IT systems, processes and controls.
-Additionally, we obtained an understanding of the credit risk modelling methodology.
-We validated and tested the ECL model of the Bank by assessing the data integrity and the internal controls around the model.
-We have also performed, among others, the following substantive audit procedures: • Reviewed the accounting policies and framework methodology developed by the Bank in order to assess its compliance with IFRS 9; • Verified sampled underlying contracts of financial assets to determine the appropriateness of management's classification and measurement of these instruments in the ECL model • Reviewed and tested the methodology developed to calculate loan loss provision under IFRS 9, concentrating on aspects such as factors for determining a 'significant increase in credit risk', staging of loans, testing specific models related to Probability of Default (PD), Loss Given Default (LGD), Exposure at Default (EAD) • Tested the accuracy and completeness of data used in modelling the risk parameter, • Recalculating the ECL, • Reviewed forward looking information / multiple economic scenario elements • For stage 3 exposures, we tested the reasonableness of the assumptions underlying the impairment identification and quantification including forecasts of future cash flows, valuation of underlying collateral, estimated period of realisation for collaterals, etc. • We have also analysed information relating to the allowance for expected credit losses on loans and advances to customers disclosed in the notes to the financial statements of the Bank.
+Due to the significance of such loans which account for about 35% of total assets of the bank, and the significant use of judgements, assessment of allowance for expected credit losses has been identified as a key audit matter.
+A total amount of GH¢64m has been recorded in the statement of profit or loss and other comprehensive income for the year as a credit loss.
+The total impairments provision held as of 31 December 2021 in accordance with IFRS 9 impairment rules were GH¢463m.
+Further disclosures relating to these amounts and the Bank's accounting policies regarding estimating these ECLs have been disclosed in Note 5.4 and Note 21 respectively of these financial statements.
+We have obtained an understanding of the Bank's IFRS 9 provisioning process as well as the credit risk modelling methodology.
+We validated and tested the ECL model of the Bank by assessing the data inputs and assumptions driving the model calculations.
+We have also performed the following substantive audit procedures: ► Reviewed and tested the methodology developed to calculate loan loss provision under IFRS 9, concentrating on aspects such as factors for determining a 'significant increase in credit risk', staging of loans, testing specific models related to Probability of Default (PD), Loss Given Default (LGD), Exposure at Default (EAD). ► Recalculated ECL estimates, ► Reviewed forward looking information / multiple economic scenario elements. ► For stage 3 exposures, we tested the reasonableness of the assumptions underlying the impairment identification and quantification including forecasts of future cash flows, valuation of underlying collateral, estimated period of realisation for collaterals, etc. ► We have also reviewed information relating to the allowance for expected credit losses on loans and advances to customers disclosed in the notes to the financial statements of the Bank.